grain-lang/grain/stdlib/string.md

 encodeAt : (String, Encoding, Bytes, Number) -> Bytes
 ```

-Encodes the given string using the given encoding scheme.
+Encodes the given string using the given encoding scheme at a supplied offset in a Bytes instance, including byte-order marker.

 Parameters: